-Alexandra Street branches off Douglas Avenue and was included in this preservation area because of its fine display of Arts and Crafts homes combined with other post Victorian homes.
-As a result of easier transportation due to motorized vehicles and the presence of the street car, which started operation on Douglas Avenue in 1902, the area around Alexandra Street began drawing the working class.
-Alexandra Street was built about 1910 and most of the homes standing on this street today were built at that time.
-The Usher H. Miller Residence is an example of Queen Anne Revival residential architecture within this district.
+Branching off from Douglas Avenue, Alexandra Street was included in the preservation area due to its exceptional display of Arts and Crafts homes alongside other post-Victorian residences.
+With the advent of motorized vehicles and the introduction of streetcars on Douglas Avenue in 1902, the area surrounding Alexandra Street began to attract the working class.
+Established around 1910, most of the houses on Alexandra Street today were built during that time.
+The Usher H. Miller Residence serves as an example of Queen Anne Revival residential architecture within the district.

-From 1908 to 1917, he was a manufacturer of lumber and lime.
-From 1915 to 1925, he acted as forwarding agent for shippers of hay and feed to the West Indies.
+Miller worked in lumber and lime manufacturing from 1908 to 1917, and from 1915 to 1925, he served as a forwarding agent for hay and feed shippers to the West Indies.

-His greatest work was in connection with the New Brunswick Protestant Orphans Home, of which he was Secretary-Treasurer for a quarter of a century, from 1919 to 1944.
-During that period, an orphanage on Manawagonish Road was built, and two orphanage bodies were united.
-He was also president of the Children’s Aid Society for many years.
-He was only the second president in the history of this society and it greatly expanded under his regime.
-He was also director of the Family Welfare Association for many years and every organization engaged in welfare work had Mr. Miller’s support.
-Miller lived in this residence from about 1918 until his death in 1951.
+His most significant work was with the New Brunswick Protestant Orphans Home, where he held the position of Secretary-Treasurer for 25 years, from 1919 to 1944.
+During his tenure, an orphanage was built on Manawagonish Road, and two orphanage organizations were united.
+Miller also presided over the Children’s Aid Society for numerous years, overseeing its expansion as only the second president in the society’s history.
+Additionally, he served as a director of the Family Welfare Association for several years, and every welfare-focused organization had Miller’s support.
+He resided in this home from around 1918 until his passing in 1951.

 This post has already been read 1238 times!